Planetary differentiation: Heating

+Heavier elements like iron move towards the center of the Earth while lighter materials rise to the outer layers.

 When the Sun ignited in the solar nebula, hydrogen, helium and other volatile materials were evaporated in the region around it.
 The solar wind and radiation pressure forced these low-density materials away from the Sun.
 Rocks, and the elements comprising them, were stripped of their early atmospheres, but themselves remained, to accumulate into protoplanets.

 Protoplanets had higher concentrations of radioactive elements early in their history, the quantity of which has reduced over time due to radioactive decay.
 For example, the hafnium-tungsten system demonstrates the decay of two unstable isotopes and possibly forms a timeline for accretion.
 Heating due to radioactivity, impacts, and gravitational pressure melted parts of protoplanets as they grew toward being planets.
 In melted zones, it was possible for denser materials to sink towards the center, while lighter materials rose to the surface.
 The compositions of some meteorites (achondrites) show that differentiation also took place in some asteroids (e.g. Vesta), that are parental bodies for meteoroids.
 The short-lived radioactive isotope ^{26}Al was probably the main source of heat.

 When protoplanets accrete more material, the energy of impact causes local heating.
 In addition to this temporary heating, the gravitational force in a sufficiently large body creates pressures and temperatures which are sufficient to melt some of the materials.
 This allows chemical reactions and density differences to mix and separate materials, and soft materials to spread out over the surface.
 Another external heat source is tidal heating.

 On Earth, a large piece of molten iron is sufficiently denser than continental crust material to force its way down through the crust to the mantle.

 In the outer Solar System, a similar process may take place but with lighter materials: they may be hydrocarbons such as methane, water as liquid or ice, or frozen carbon dioxide.